-The on-site review includes a number of steps, discussed below:
+The on-site review7 is the conclusion of the final portion of the review, when the assessment and the F&Os are formalized.
+This phase includes a number of steps, discussed below:

-Step 7a: Interact with the host utility PRA team to obtain overview of the PRA being reviewed
+Step 7a: Interact with the host user PRA team to obtain overview of the PRA being reviewed

-The host utility PRA team is expected to prepare detailed presentations on the key elements of the PRA.
-For the review process to be completely effective, the host utility should be well prepared to present information to the peer review team.
+The host user PRA and support team is expected to prepare detailed presentations on the key elements of the PRA.
+For the review process to be completely effective, the host user should be well prepared to present information to the peer review team as soon as the questions are raised (e.g. during the off-site review).
+Any open question should be addressed as completely as possible by the conclusion of the on-site review.
 The scope of the detailed presentations should be limited and may not require the entire team.
-Additionally, the team leader through discussions with the host utility should establish the scope and schedule for the presentations.
+Additionally, the team leader through discussions with the host user should establish the scope and schedule for the presentations.

-During this step, and also in the subsequent steps, it is imperative that the members of the peer review team and the host utility PRA team communicate openly and candidly.
+During this step, and also in the subsequent steps, it is imperative that the members of the peer review team and the host user PRA team communicate openly and candidly.
 A successful review requires efficient and candid communication among review team members, and between the review team and site PRA team members.
-It is acceptable, and may be beneficial, for a representative of the host utility to be collocated with the peer review to help resolve questions and/or assign questions to other host utility staff.
+It is acceptable, and may be beneficial, for a representative of the host user to be collocated with the peer review to help resolve questions and/or assign questions to other host user staff.
 This individual may remain with the peer review team except during formal consensus sessions.

-Following the presentations by the host utility, the review should identify if any additional presentation in any specific areas may be needed for completion of the review.
-This will allow the host utility to prepare for the presentation to be made during the week.
+Following the presentations by the host user, the review should identify if any additional presentation in any specific areas may be needed for completion of the review.
+This will allow the host user to prepare for the presentation to be made during the week.